 August 14 to 23; Springfield; illinoisstatefair.org

-Food lovers get to live out their competitive-eating dreams at this snack-obsessed state fair.
+Food lovers get to live out their competitive eating dreams at this snack-obsessed state fair.
 Last year, daredevils faced off in outrageous contests like bobbing for bubble gum in mayonnaise and eating powdered doughnuts without licking their lips.
 And amateur cooks competed to design the best breakfast on a stick, proof that the fair puts a lot of stock in portable bites.
-Although a slice of pizza is already one of the great handheld meals, the geniuses here have improved on the form, bundling sauce, toppings and cheese into a handy little pouch.
+Although a slice of pizza is already one of the great handheld meals, the geniuses here have improved on the form by bundling sauce, toppings and cheese into a handy little pouch.

 State Fair of Texas